dylancraven/MetaAnalysis_Course/index.md

 ### Before our course

-1) Read a [general overview of 'metafor'](http://www.jstatsoft.org/v36/i03/), the principal R package that we will be using in this course.
+1) Read a [general overview of 'metafor'](http://www.jstatsoft.org/v36/i03/), the principal R package that we will be during this course.
 2) Install [R](https://cran.r-project.org/) and [RStudio](https://www.rstudio.com/products/rstudio/download/).
 3) Install the following packages: